vr4content/UnityExtensions/README.md

 3. Open the Unity Timeline window and select your GameObject in the hierarchy
 4. Add a Unity Atom Track to the timeline
 5. Create a corresponding unity Atom entity an associate to the track (right now I have only StringEvent, StringVariable and IntVariable, but you can clone the scripts for what ever you need)
-6. Mith the right click on the track, create Clips in the timeline and fill them with the values you need.
+6. Right click on the track, create Clips in the timeline and fill them with the values you need.

 ## Example
 There is a folder with a basic example.